nats-io/nats-architecture-and-design/.github/ISSUE_TEMPLATE/client_enhancement.md

 name: Client Enhancement
 about: Request a new feature to be added to NATS clients
 labels: enhancement, client
-assignees: ripienaar, wallyqs, scottf, aricart, derekcollison, Jarema, piotrpio, jnmoyne, bruth, caspervonb, levb, mtmk
+assignees: ripienaar, wallyqs, scottf, aricart, derekcollison, Jarema, piotrpio, jnmoyne, bruth, levb, mtmk
 ---

 ## Overview